 If you’ve subscribed to a brand’s web push notifications, then you’re no stranger to the messages that periodically pop up at the top right of your desktop screen.

-Push notifications are actionable messages that are sent to a visitor’s device from a website, via a browser.
-These messages are contextual, timely and personalized and best used to engage, re-engage and retain website visitors.
+Web push notifications (also known as browser push notifications) are actionable messages sent to a visitor’s device from a website via a browser.
+These messages are contextual, timely, personalized, and best used to engage, re-engage, and retain website visitors.

-Let’s look at some intrinsic advantages of having web push notifications in your marketing portfolio:
+Let’s look at some of the advantages adding web push notifications to your marketing mix.

-- Send messages even when the user is not active
+- Send messages even when users aren’t active

 - Easy opt-in experience

-Unlike other marketing channels, web push notifications offer users a seamless opt-in experience ―they only have to click `allow’.
-They don’t have to worry about sharing their personal data, like name, email or phone number, and are assured that the channel is GDPR compliant.
+Unlike other marketing channels, web push notifications offer users a seamless opt-in experience ―they simply select `Allow’.
+Users don’t have to worry about sharing their personal data, like their name, email, or phone number, and marketers can rest assured knowing web push is GDPR compliant.

 - Swift delivery

 Web push notifications reach a user instantly, without any transmission delays.
 All messages are sent and received in real time.

 - Increased engagement